sinclairtarget/git-who/README.md

 instead of being attributed to three or four different people with slightly different names?

-Git already has a solution for his problem called [Git mailmap](https://git-scm.com/docs/gitmailmap).
+Git already has a solution for this problem called [Git mailmap](https://git-scm.com/docs/gitmailmap).
 If a `.mailmap` file is present in a Git repository, `git who` will respect it.